Fuck You (CeeLo Green song)

-"Fuck You" (stylized as "Fuck You!" or "F**k You!"), known as "Forget You" or "FU" for the clean versions, is a song by American recording artist CeeLo Green.
+"Fuck You" (stylized as "Fuck You!" or "F**k You!"), known as "Forget You" or "FU" for the clean versions, is a song by American singer CeeLo Green.
 It was written as a collaboration among Green, Bruno Mars, his production team the Smeezingtons, and Brody Brown.
-It was released on August 19, 2010, as the first single from Green's third solo studio album, The Lady Killer (2010).
-"Fuck You" received acclaim from music critics, and was an international commercial success, making the top-10 in thirteen countries, including topping charts in the UK, and number two on the Billboard Hot 100.
+It was released on August 19, 2010, as the lead single from Green's third solo studio album, The Lady Killer (2010).
+"Fuck You" received widespread acclaim from music critics, and was an international commercial success, making the top-10 in thirteen countries, including topping charts in the United Kingdom, and number two on the Billboard Hot 100.

 Inspiration

-In an interview with NME, Green said that, in addition to being about a heartbreak, the song was also about the music industry itself.
+In an interview with NME, CeeLo Green said that, in addition to being about a heartbreak, the song was also about the music industry itself.

+Bruno Mars talked about the making of the song during a 2010 interview: "Cee Lo is one of those artists who says whatever it is that he wants to say.
+And what do you really want to say to a girl who leaves you for a guy with more money?
+Do you want to say 'good luck?
+Have fun in life?'
+No. You want to say, 'fuck you!'
+And if anyone's going to do it, it's going to be Cee-Lo."